JoshBirnbaum/distributed-methodology/Retrospectives.md

 1. *Individual Reflections*: Set a timer for 8 minutes.
 During this time, team members write their responses to the first three columns on the whiteboard.
 Don't write anything on the board yet: just write them individually.
+Write down your responses on sticky notes that can be placed in each column.

    Remember that the fourth column is only used later in the meeting.
    Do not add anything to it yet.

 1. *Gather Responses*: Once the timer goes off, team members go up in the assigned order to write their responses on the whiteboard.
+(Or place their sticky note with the response on it).

 1. *Read Appreciations*: Go through the appreciations column and let the person who shared each item read it aloud.